-Primary deficit therefore shows the expenses that government borrowings are going to fulfill while not paying for the income interest payment.
+Primary deficit, therefore, shows the expenses that government borrowings are going to fulfil while not paying for the income interest payment.

 A zero deficit shows that there is a requirement for availing credit or borrowing for clearing the interest payments pending.

-The formula for primary deficit is expressed as follows
+The formula for the primary deficit is expressed as follows

 Primary Deficit = Fiscal Deficit – Interest Payments